April 06, 2017 by Matt Krumrie

 To gain that trust, respect, and a strong reputation, start by being accountable, says Greg Bustin, author of Accountability: The Key to Driving a High-Performance Culture.
 Bustin has dedicated his career to working with CEOs and the leadership teams of companies on this crucial topic of accountability.
 During the last six years, he has interviewed and surveyed more than 5,000 executives around the world – from companies that include, but are not limited to, Marriott, Container Store, Ernst & Young, Sony, Herman Miller, Nucor, and Southwest Airlines – to understand how high-performing corporations successfully create and sustain a culture of purpose, trust, and fulfillment.

 “Lack of accountability is the single greatest obstacle facing even the most experienced leaders,” says Bustin.
 “It saps morale, drains profits, and disenfranchises employees—and can shift your team into crisis mode on a daily basis.”

-Bustin also created the highly popular best and worst in workplace accountability survey, and offers these five tips for new managers looking to make an impact in the organization:
+Bustin also created the highly popular best and worst in workplace accountability survey, and offers these five tips for new managers looking to make an organization-wide impact while managing from the middle:

 January 04, 2017 by Anna Peters

 “Women are less likely to receive the first critical promotion to manager—so far fewer end up on the path to leadership—and are less likely to be hired into more senior positions.”

 That ton of bricks comes from the Women in the Workplace report, released last fall by LeanIn.Org and McKinsey & Company.
 What is getting in women’s ways?
 Does bias against women managers tell the whole tale?
 Or is something else going on?